 Our team’s lead lawyers are nationally renowned class action professionals, civil trial lawyers, and former federal prosecutors backed by a deep, talented bench and work regularly with our Technology & Privacy Group.
 Together, we have represented our clients in federal and state jurisdictions and have litigated issues arising under the Electronic Communications Privacy Act, Computer Fraud and Abuse Act, Telephone Consumer Protection Act, Foreign Intelligence Surveillance Act, and Fair Credit Reporting Act, as well as analogous state statutes and state common law.

 Our Privacy & Data Security attorneys are ranked in The Best Lawyers in America and are members of the International Association of Privacy Professionals.
-The practice is recognized in the 2020 edition of Chambers Global: World’s Leading Lawyers for Business and the 2020 edition of Chambers USA: America’s Leading Lawyers for Business as one of the leading privacy practices in the United States.
+The practice is recognized in Chambers Global: World’s Leading Lawyers for Business and Chambers USA: America’s Leading Lawyers for Business as one of the leading privacy practices in the United States.

 Obtained dismissal of all claims against a leading credit card processor in a class action arising out of a data breach.